The thermodynamics of readout devices and semiclassical gravity: von Neumann's argument

 We now review the thought experiment originally discussed by von Neumann \cite{VonNeumann1955,Peres1993}.
 It takes the form of a thermodynamic cycle, shown in Figure \ref{fig:von Neumann Peres}.
 It relies on the existence of semipermeable walls: boundaries between two regions that allow some states to go through but not others.
 In von Neumann's words \cite{VonNeumann1955}, for two quantum states $\ket{\phi},\ket{\psi} \in \mathcal{H}$, ``if $\ket{\phi},\ket{\psi}$ are not orthogonal then the assumed existence of such a wall would contradict the second law of thermodynamics".
 To quote Peres \cite{Peres1993}, we have become ``wily inventor[s] [who] claim having produced semipermeable partitions which unambiguously distinguish non-orthogonal states.
 [We] can thereby convert into work an unlimited amount of heat extracted from an isothermal reservoir [...]
 Will you invest your money in this new technology?"

 Suppose that there are N photons in a box that has two chambers of equal volume.
 Half of the photons are prepared with vertical linear polarisation and occupy one chamber, the other half with linear polarisation at 45° from the vertical and occupy the other chamber, as seen in (a).
 These chambers undergo an isothermal expansion which doubles their volume (b), supplying a work $W^+ = N k_B T\log(2)$, where T is the temperature of the reservoir.
-Secondly, the walls separating the photon gases are replaced by semipermeable membranes which can select non-orthogonal states (*).
+The walls separating the photon gases are then replaced by semipermeable membranes (c) which can select non-orthogonal states (*).

 One of the membranes is transparent to vertically polarised photons and reflects those polarised at 45°; the other membrane does the opposite.
-Thirdly, we use a double frictionless piston as in (c) to obtain a mixture
+We use a double frictionless piston as in (d) to obtain a mixture